BREACH/TRIGGERBlog

 What Should You Be Monitoring in SEC 8-K Filings?

-• Item 8.01: "Other Events" (catch-all; often used for cybersecurity disclosures).
+• Item 8.01: "Other Events", a catch-all often used for cybersecurity disclosures the company discloses voluntarily without asserting materiality.

 Method 1: Manual EDGAR Full-Text Search (Zero Cost, High Friction)